When you hear “warehouse automation,” what do you think?

 “A manual environment is fraught with tribal knowledge.
 Someone new comes in and has to learn how to hand-pick 50,000 SKUs in 2.5 hours, at the required speed and efficiency?
 That’s a bad experience for them and ultimately, for your customers,” explains Bob.

 An automated system, on the other hand, makes it easier to come in and come up the curve, as the process is truly more transactional.
-It creates better working conditions for workers, so that instead of running around a hot warehouse at risk of accidents with heavy machinery, they can be in a comfortable environment where orders and products come safely to them.
+It improves working conditions, so workers no longer have to run around a hot warehouse at risk of accidents with heavy machinery; instead, they work in a comfortable environment where orders and products arrive safely.
 And it allows you to compensate them more, which in turn supports their families, futures, and sense of fulfillment at work, minimizing transient labor and the exorbitant costs of churning employees through your operation.

 Automation may change your labor needs.
 For example, instead of needing 200 temporary workers to get orders out the door each day, you might need 50 well-trained permanent workers with safe jobs and pride in their work.